lselden/scp-to-epub/README.md

 ```

 ### Create a book from a template file
+Book templates are written in Markdown format with YAML front-matter.

 ```sh
 node index.js --book "books/antimemetics-division.md" --output "~/Documents/scp-antimemetics.epub"
 ```

+*TIP: Parsing is done with the [MarkdownIt](https://github.com/markdown-it/markdown-it) library, with the [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) extension*

 ### Preview how a page will look when formatted
 ```sh